-Each course in course in the co-curricular series (listed above) has a course syllabus and includes content that specifically outlines the engagement milestones that every student must meet by the respective deadline(s) established in their respective academic program (On-Ground vs. Accelerated Hybrid).
+Each course in the co-curricular series listed above, has a course syllabus and includes content that specifically outlines the engagement milestones that each student must meet by the deadlines established in their academic program (On-Ground vs. Accelerated Hybrid).
 Please refer to the Co-Curriculum requirements for deadlines in your respective academic program (On-Ground vs. Accelerated Hybrid).
 Engagement milestones are aligned with the Co-Curricular Learning Outcomes described below.
-Failure to meet co-curricular engagement milestones may compromise a student's progression within and/or graduation from the PharmD program.
+Failure to meet co-curricular engagement milestones may compromise a student's progression within and/ or graduation from the PharmD program.
 Please refer to the University Catalog for programmatic co-curricular requirements.